A practical comparison of the leading webinar platforms, including features, use-cases, and real user ratings.

 Introduction

 Choosing webinar software is harder than it looks.
-Many platforms offer similar core features, but they differ in how webinars are designed, delivered, and measured.
+Many webinar platforms offer similar core features, but they differ in how webinars are designed, delivered, and measured.

 Some tools focus on audience engagement and content reuse.
 Others are built for traditional funnel execution or enterprise-scale programs.
 As webinars have become a core marketing and content channel, choosing the right platform matters more than ever.